I start in on Jan of the Jungle, a few words about feral jungle

 Anyway, the civilization of Satmu occupies one of the

 and monuments which guard that entrance.
 Apparently, they've given

-Their society is largely religious, being divided up among four major
+Their society is largely religious, being divided up among

-god.
+or sea monster god.
 The bird-like, or bird-headed Tehuti.

 god of Satmu.
 Each sect has its own priesthood, its own rites,

 and its own independent authority, and politics in Satmu seems to be the